-New Zealand announces measures to keep out omicron variant
+New Zealand announces measures to keep out Omicron variant

-New Zealand will shorten the gap between second COVID-19 vaccine doses and boosters and push back the phased reopening of its borders in measures to keep the omicron variant at bay
+New Zealand will shorten the gap between second Covid vaccine doses and boosters and push back the phased reopening of its borders in measures to keep the omicron variant at bay

-New Zealand will shorten the gap between second COVID-19 vaccine doses and boosters and push back the phased reopening of its borders in measures announced Tuesday to keep the omicron variant at bay.
+New Zealand will shorten the gap between second Covid vaccine doses and boosters and push back the phased reopening of its borders in measures announced Tuesday to keep the Omicron variant at bay.

-COVID-19 Response Minister Chris Hipkin told reporters the government has agreed to a “suite of precautionary measures” in light of the threat posed by the omicron strain of the coronavirus.
+Covid Response Minister Chris Hipkin told reporters the government has agreed to a “suite of precautionary measures” in light of the threat posed by the Omicron strain of the coronavirus.

 The gap between a second vaccine dose and a booster will be shortened from six to four months, meaning 82 percent of vaccinated New Zealanders will be due for a booster by February.